masdmh/one-click-hugo-cms/site/content/_index.md

     comes from hearing the Good News.
 And people hear the Good News when someone tells them about Christ", (Romans 10:17, ICB)

-image1:
-	alt: In the beginning
-	image: /img/episode-1.jpg
-image2:
-	alt: From chaos to order
-	image: /img/episode-2.jpg
-image3:
-	alt: All creatures great and small
-	image: /img/episode-3.jpg
 ---